yasinahmed23/ClassifiedRideAdmin/ReadMe.txt

 	- Transactions Overview breaks down totals from Registration's & Renewals as well as total Revenue, Total Commission paid, and Net
-- Referrals page summarizes who hired who and what they sold (/Referrals.php)
+- Referrals page summarizes who hired who and how many dealerships they signed as well as how many of those are still active (/Referrals.php)
 - Calculate and Handle Payroll

 	*Demo Log in for Admin :